akneelanjan/SubglacialWaterRemoval/README.md

 WaterRemoval_OffTarget
 ```

+The off-target script uses the baseline canal effective pressure `N_canal = 50 kPa`, and a localized Gaussian basal-strength perturbation by `N_wfblip = 1333 Pa` over a spatial length scale `delta = 10 m`.

 For each offset, update the matching diagnostic variable names near the bottom of the script, for example:

 ```matlab